 reconfigurable frames (static routing is permitted).
 Pblocks must align vertically to

-clock regions, since that matches the base region for a reconfigurable frame.
-The width
+clock regions, because that matches the base region for a reconfigurable frame.
+The

 alignment requirement, and GSR can be applied at a fine granularity.
 Because of this,